Algonquin Power & Utilities Corp. (AQN) recently have taken one step ahead with the beta value of 0.27 - News Daemon

 Technical Analysis of Algonquin Power & Utilities Corp.
 (AQN)

-If we take a close look at the recent performances of Algonquin Power & Utilities Corp.
-(NYSE: AQN), its last 5-days Average volume was 3.38 million that shows plunge from its year to date volume of 5.35 million.
-During the previous 9 days, stock’s Stochastic %D was recorded 54.72% While, its Average True Range was 0.22.
+[Algonquin Power & Utilities Corp., AQN] recent stats showed that its last 5-days Average volume was poorer than the volume it posted in the year-ago period.
+During the previous 9 days, stock’s Stochastic %D was recorded 53.60% While, its Average True Range was 0.24.